hohlraum/gdsCAD/doc/source/userguide.rst

 Many references to a``Cell`` arranged on a rectilinear grid can be created with a :class:`CellArray`.
-In this case you specify the number of rows and columns for the array, along with a 2D spacing vector, and optional arguments indicating the magnification, rotation and translation of the array.::
+In this case you specify the number of rows and columns for the array, along with a spacing, and optional arguments indicating the magnification, rotation and translation of the array.::

     top = core.Cell('TOP')